eligugliotta/tarc/README.md

 ## Tunisian Arabish Corpus (TArC)

-TArC has being designed as a flexible and multi-purpose open corpus in order to be a useful support for different types of analyses, computational and linguistics, as well as for NLP tools training.
+TArC has being designed as a flexible and multi-purpose open corpus in order to be a useful support for different types of analyses: computational and linguistics, as well as for NLP tools training.

 Arabish, also known as *Arabizi*, is a spontaneous encoding of Arabic dialects in Latin characters and *arithmographs* (numbers used as letters).
 This **code-system** was developed by Arabic-speaking users of social media in order to facilitate the writing in the Computer Mediated Communication (CMC) and text messaging informal frameworks [[2]](#2).